catiadesign/create_html_from_array/README.md

-# PHP Search All Database
+# Create HTML from PHP Array
-With this code, you can search entire database, by narrowing down the tables &amp; column to search in.
-Giving the flexibility to developer and efficiency to execute faster searches by lowering down the traversing nodes.<br/>
+With this function you can create Html very easy from an PHP Array.<br/>
 <li>Sample, Easy & Efficient searching.</li>
 <li>User friendly - pass parameters and get started</li>